 - Store for at least 5 days prior to bringing the clothes into contact with horses in Iceland

-Saddles, bridles and other used leather gear may not be brought into the country.
+Saddles, bridles and other used leather gear may not be brought into the country, as well as used riding gloves.
 Please understand that these precautions are necessary because there are no contagious animal diseases in Iceland.
 Horses are not vaccinated and are therefore susceptible to infectious agents from abroad.

 WHAT IS INCLUDED